-Now, we’re all in favour of this – the more chances we get to celebrate, the better! – but sadly many pets don’t feel the same way.
-In this blog, we’re going to go through 10 Top Tips to keep your dogs, cats, and other pets safe this season.
+From Bonfire Night to New Year’s Eve, over the years we’ve created a whole season of fireworks.
+Now, we’re all in favour of this, the more chances we get to celebrate, the better!
+But sadly many pets don’t feel the same way.
+In this blog, we’ve outlined our top 10 tips on how to keep your dogs, cats, and other pets safe this season.

 If your pet is afraid of the loud noises, start desensitisation therapy as early as you can.
-Try a download sound effects of fireworks; then play them very, very quietly.
+Try downloading firework sound effects from Dogs Trust and play them very, very quietly.
 Reward your pet for staying calm, and over weeks or even months, gradually increase the volume so they get used to the sound.
-Simples!

-Panicking pets tend to run – but they’re not so fussy where they run to… So make sure they’re microchipped, so if they DO escape, you can be reunited again.
+Panicking pets tend to run, but they’re not so fussy where they run to!
+If they DO escape and are microchipped you can be sure you’ll be reunited again.

-There are pheromone products available for cats and dogs now (Feliway and Adaptil, respectively), which are very effective at reducing stress and anxiety levels.
-Start using them at least 2-3 weeks before fireworks season starts, if at all possible.
+There are pheromone products available for cats and dogs such as Feliway and Adaptil, which are very effective at reducing stress and anxiety levels.
+Start using them at least 2-3 weeks before fireworks season starts if possible.

 There are a wide range of herbal and nutritional calmers on the market; some of which we stock and can recommend.
 Although the evidence for Zylkene isn’t conclusive, we think it really can help settle animals down if given over a prolonged period!

 Your pets need to be kept safe and secure, with a suitable nest or den to hide in.
 This is especially important for dogs and cats, but also applies to rabbits and small furries kept in open cages or hutches.
 Make sure they can hide themselves away when the displays start!

 It may be a little tricky but make sure your cat and dog are safely inside.
 Not only will it stop them escaping (and then potentially coming to harm), but it will also muffle any scary sounds and frightening lights.